Vynokris/ScreenTime/README.md

 # Screen Time App
 This app records the usage time for each specified app.
-It shows it in a bar chart.
-It also saves the times so that it can show you the app usage time on previous days.
+It shows these times in a bar chart.
+It also saves the times so that it can show the PC usage time on previous days.
+This app was built using python and is intended for use on Windows 10.

 ### 1. General information
 - You can change tab by selecting one in the menu at the top.
 The default one is "Today".
 - The default update interval of the timer is 5 minutes.
 This means time will be added to the timer only every 5 minutes.
 To change this, see number 4.
-- When the app is closed, times are saved.
+- If the app is closed, times are saved.
 - If the app is open and the date changes, the times are saved to the day they were recorded.

 ### 2. Tab: "Today"